 Some examples of this from Fitbit:

 Fitbit is a big name brand so they get tons of branded searches for their different products.
 And there are also searches such as:

 - “where to buy fitbit” (4,000 monthly searches)

 You have a new customer and your job is now done.
 Time to relax.
 Not really!

 You now have a new goal for your content strategy.
 Your new goal is to retain those new customers or to turn that one-time buyer into a repeat customer.

 This is all about maintaining relationships with your clients and turning them into loyal customers and that way increasing their lifetime value for your company.

 This further boosts your organic marketing as happy customers will help you provide free marketing using word of mouth, social media, reviews and referrals.

-What fits here?
-Product onboarding, the help section, regular communication with tips and advice, and fast and reliable customer support.
+Product onboarding, the help section, regular communication with tips and advice, updates on the latest features and fast and reliable customer support.